 For a country stay with your dog in NSW, look no further than Riverwood Downs.
 Located in the Barrington Tops region, 2 1/2 hours drive north of Sydney, while pets are not allowed in the nearby national park, they are warmly welcomed at this destination.

 As well as on the Riverside and Parkland camp sites, dogs are also allowed in a number of accommodation options, including the Pet-Friendly Family Cabins, Spa Cabins, selected Boutique rooms and the Bunkhouse.
+Double check the latest list online.
 And there’s no peak season restrictions.

 Riverwood Downs has a huge 750 acres for you to explore, play and swim with your pup, ranging from manicured lawns to walking trails and a mountain river.
 In selected areas they’re allowed off-leash, as long as they’re under your control.

-Afterwards, relax at the onsite Barrington Bar and Grill, with verandah tables available to guests with dogs, plus their own dog menu.
+Afterwards, relax at the onsite Barrington Bar and Grill, with verandah tables available to guests with dogs, as well as their own gourmet dog meals, treats and beverages.

 #3 Reflections Holiday Parks Lennox Head

 If you’re looking for dog-friendly caravan parks throughout NSW, check out the range of dog-friendly parks from Reflections Holiday Parks.
-Currently 30 out of their 37 parks located around the state are dog-friendly, although not all the parks are dog-friendly year round, with some having seasonal restrictions.
+Currently 31 of their parks located around the state are dog-friendly, all year round, with no additional fees for pets.

 One of the most dog-friendly Reflections Holiday Parks is their Lennox Head park.
 Dogs are permitted at this park year round, on all sites plus in selected deluxe and economy cabins.
 Book directly with the park if you are bringing along a dog.

 What makes Reflections Holiday Parks Lennox Head extra dog-friendly is their recently opened fenced dog park.
-It’s a great spot for all park guests to gather and allow their dogs to burn some energy, with more agility equipment to be introduced in coming months.
+It’s a great spot for all park guests to gather and allow their dogs to burn some energy.

 Don’t also miss heading to the nearby off-leash dog beach.
 Seven Mile Beach is off-leash north of the surf club – use the access path just past the club, keeping your dog leashed on the path until you get to the off-leash area.
 Lennox Head is just 20 minute south of Byron Bay, but a more peaceful alternative.